agemooij/riak-scala-client/README.md

 - Delete
 - Automatic conversion between raw RiakValues and Scala (case) classes using type classes
 - Customizable and strongly typed conflict resolution on all fetches (and Stores when returnbody=true)
-- A VClocked[T] box type for retaining the vclock after conversion to Scala (case) classes
+- A VClocked[T] box type for retaining the vclock after conversion to Scala (case) classes.
+We are investigating to take this further into a full type RiakMeta[T] box, including all the Riak meta data (eTag, links, indexes, meta headers, content type, etc.)
-- auto-retry
+- auto-retry (a standard feature of the underlying spray-client library)

-These Riak features are currently missing:
+These Riak features are currently missing and/or under construction:

-- 2i exact matches
+- Secondary Indexes (2i): exact matches
-- 2i ranges
+- Secondary Indexes (2i): ranges
 - link walking
 - Map Reduce